jonmayo7/aire-mini/docs/breach_net.md

 This is a log of all major, platform-agnostic bugs, their root causes, and the final working solutions.

+**⚠️ IMPORTANT:** Only vortices that are **FULLY RESOLVED and VERIFIED** should be documented here.
+For ongoing issues, see "Current Vortex" section below.

+### Current Vortex (Ongoing - Not Resolved)

+**Vortex #5: ImproveScreen 500 Error - API Functions Not Bundling Utilities**

+**Date:** Mission Verification (Ongoing)
+**Severity:** Critical (blocking all testing and mission verification)

+**Symptom:**
+- ImproveScreen shows "Failed to load previous commitment: 500" error
+- API endpoint `/api/cycles/lists` returns `FUNCTION_INVOCATION_FAILED` (500)
+- Function is invoked but fails at runtime (not 404, so function exists)

+**What We've Tried (Not Solutions - Just Attempts):**
+1. **Removed `builds` array, set Framework Preset = "Vite"**
+   - Result: 500 error - utilities not bundled
+   - Error: `ERR_MODULE_NOT_FOUND` for `../lib/verifyJWT`

+2. **Added `builds` array, set Framework Preset = "Other"**
+   - Result: 404 error - functions not being built
+   - Build logs showed TypeScript detected but no actual compilation

+3. **Removed `builds` array again, added `functions` config with `includeFiles: "api/**"`**
+   - Result: 500 error - still not bundling utilities
+   - Schema validation error: `includeFiles` should be string (not array)

+4. **Current attempt: `functions` config with `includeFiles: "api/lib/**"`**
+   - Result: 500 error - still not bundling utilities
+   - Build logs show: TypeScript detected but NO actual compilation/bundling
+   - Just "Using TypeScript 5.9.3" repeated - no @vercel/node compilation output
+   - Status: FAILED - functions config not causing actual bundling

+**Current Configuration:**
+- `vercel.json`: No `builds` array, `functions` config with `includeFiles: "api/lib/**"`
+- Framework Preset = "Vite" in Vercel Dashboard
+- Utilities in `api/lib/` (verifyJWT.ts, resonance.ts)
+- Import paths: `../lib/verifyJWT` (correct relative paths)

+**Critical Observation:**
+Build logs show TypeScript being detected but NO actual compilation happening.
+This suggests:
+- Auto-detection finds the files ✓
+- But doesn't actually build/bundle them with dependencies ✗
+- `functions` config with `includeFiles` might not work with auto-detection

+**Actual Error (from Vercel function logs):**
+- `Error [ERR_MODULE_NOT_FOUND]: Cannot find module '/var/task/api/lib/verifyJWT' imported from /var/task/api/cycles/lists.js`
+- Functions tab shows 8 functions (including `/api/lib/verifyJWT` and `/api/lib/resonance` as separate functions)
+- Root cause: Vercel auto-detects ALL `.ts` files in `api/` as functions, creating separate bundles
+- Each function is a separate bundle, so `api/cycles/lists.ts` can't import `../lib/verifyJWT` because it's a separate function bundle

+**What We Need:**
+- Move utilities OUT of `api/` to `lib/api/` to prevent auto-detection (as Vortex #3 documented)
+- Use `builds` array to bundle utilities from `lib/api/` into functions
+- Accept losing Vite optimizations (MVP must work - can optimize later)

+**Note:** This section will be moved to "Problems, Vortices, & Solutions" once resolved and verified.

+---

 ### Vortex #1: The "Phantom" Vercel Build Failure

 **Date:** Initial MVP Sprint